 There are a number of reasons you should put together, review, and update your SWOT analysis:

-A cohesive SWOT analysis can support your forward looking strategies and give you a sense of direction on how to take advantage of your strengths and industry opportunities, as well as how to mitigate or solve those weaknesses and threats in the market.
+A cohesive SWOT analysis can support your forward looking strategies and help define your cohesive marketing strategy.
+It can give you a sense of direction on how to take advantage of your strengths and industry opportunities, as well as how to mitigate or solve those weaknesses and threats in the market.

 It can be used to make specific business purchases, develop a budget around your strategies, as well as put together marketing strategies.